 What Is Thai Peanut Sauce?

-This thai peanut sauce recipe — Nam Jim Satay — is a rich, coconut-based dipping sauce made with roasted peanuts, red curry paste, palm sugar, and tamarind.
+This Thai peanut sauce recipe, Nam Jim Satay, is a rich coconut-based dipping sauce made with peanut butter, red curry paste, palm sugar, and tamarind.
 It is thicker than you expect.
 Darker.
 It pulls every flavor forward at once.
-Ready in under 15 minutes.
+Ready in under fifteen minutes.

 Note From Susie